Chapter 2. Installation

 - 4 virtual CPUs (vCPUs)

-- 9 GB of free memory
+- 8 GB of memory

 - 35 GB of storage space

 The OpenShift cluster requires these minimum resources to run in the CodeReady Containers virtual machine.
 Some workloads may require more resources.
-To assign more resources to the CodeReady Containers virtual machine, see Section 4.3, “Configuring the virtual machine”.

 2.1.2.
 Operating system requirements